JacobsDevs/holbertonschool-printf/man_3_printf.md

 - If the integer is positive, the digits are printed directly.

 # Return Value
-On succuss, the functions return the number of bytes printed (excluding the null terminator of a string).
+On success, the functions return the number of bytes printed (excluding the null terminator of a string).
 Returns -1 if an error is encountered.